davidmalcolm/texi2rst/output/_build/html/_sources/built-in-functions-for-memory-model-aware-atomic-operations.txt

 This built-in function performs an atomic test-and-set operation on the byte at ``*``ptr````.
-The byte is set to some implementation defined nonzero set value and the return value is ``true`` if and only if the previous contents were set.
+The byte is set to some implementation defined nonzero 'set' value and the return value is ``true`` if and only if the previous contents were 'set'.
 It should be only used for operands of type ``bool`` or ``char``.
 For other types only part of the value may be set.